Unifying framework for quantum simulation algorithms for time-dependent Hamiltonian dynamics: Introduction

 This structure has received much attention and has been used in numerous studies.
-For simplicity of discussion, we shall assume the following: \begin{assume} We assume that $H_k(t)$ are smooth with respect to the time variable.
-In particular, one may assume that
+We assume that $H_k(t)$ are smooth with respect to the time variable.
+The time domain $\timedom$ can be either a 1D torus or simply $\Real$.
+All operators $H_k(t)$ are defined on a finite-dimensional Hilbert space $\hbt$.} \end{assume}